voyagermesh/voyager/docs/guides/ingress/tls/backend-tls.md

   - `none`: Doesn’t verify the certificate of the server
   - `required (default value)`: TLS handshake is aborted if the validation of the certificate presented by the server returns an error.

-- `verfyhost <hostname>`: Sets a <hostname> to look for in the Subject and SubjectAlternateNames fields provided in the certificate sent by the server.
+- `verifyhost <hostname>`: Sets a <hostname> to look for in the Subject and SubjectAlternateNames fields provided in the certificate sent by the server.
 If <hostname> can’t be found, then the TLS handshake is aborted.
 This only applies when verify required is configured.

 - `ca-file <file-path>`: Specify a CA file to verify the backend server.
 See [here](/docs/guides/ingress/configuration/config-volumes.md) for complete example.